BenNiuX/Curtin_CS_ISAD5004_Introduction_to_Software_Engineering/documents/BenNiu_21678145_ISEReport.md

 This function convert the different type of month string to month (integer).
 Like convert "Jan" or "January" to 1.

+## generation.py

+This module contains the entrance and logic code for finding generation.

+### get_generation(year)

+Submodule get_generation
+Imports: year (integer)
+Exports: generation_str (string)

+This function returns the corresponding generation by input year (integer).
+The year must between 1901 and 2024, others return None.

+### main(input_file, output_file)

+Submodule main
+Imports: input_file (string), output_file (string)
+Exports: result (boolean)

+This function is the main function of generation finder.
+You can specify input_file and output_file to read from/write to files.
+If you want input through console, leave parameters as None.

 # Modularity